HughLong-code/PySurveyReader/ReadMe.md

   Whether to keep the CSV file created when the bytestring is decompressed.
   The file will be written to the current working directory if `subDirTarget` was not specified on object creation.

+- `makeLong (bool)`
+  Whether to make the dataframe into a long format dataframe, this will split it into 3 dataframes all joinable together that hold `responses`, `question text` and `metadata`.
+Will keep question headers from being limited to 250 charachters.
+The dataframes will be retuned as a nested dict under the original survey name as the key.
+The keys for the dfs will be `responses` , `metadata` and `question_text`.

+- `fsuidColumn (bool)`
+  If set to True, expects a column called `FSUID` to be in the survey beyond standard qualtrics metadata columns - will throw error if set to true and column `FSUID` is not present.

 ---

 ## Functions: